The need for INCLUSION.md

 Emerging research has documented disability representation patterns in LLM outputs including ableist framing, tokenization, inspiration narratives, underrepresentation, deficit-based language, intersectional erasure, and neurotypical communication assumptions.235

 The hard part is that most of these harms aren't loud.
 Disabled participants in this research often described model outputs as mirroring familiar social stereotypes - not producing obviously hateful content.3 Subtle exclusion is much harder to detect and govern inside design and engineering systems.
+For a deeper dive into the empirical evidence behind this - the ABLEIST research, hiring bias across LLMs, the training-data feedback loop, and what bias-correction techniques actually move the needle - I wrote a nifty companion piece on Thesis.5

 Accessibility compliance !== inclusion